 Oh my, we have stayed in so many different accommodations in Split.
 From the Old Town to the Manus and Varos Neighborhoods.
 Our preferred area, however, is Bacvice.

-Use our guide of the Top Things To Do in Split, Croatia!
+Use our guide of the Top Things To Do in Split!

 DAY 10: Discover Split

-Begin the day with a walk through the Varos neighborhood up to Marjan Hill and take in the scenic viewpoint.
+Begin the day with a walk through the Varos enclave up to Marjan Hill and take in the scenic viewpoint.

-If you are feeling motivated, continue along the paths to the hilltop viewing platform for 360-degree views across Dalmatia.
+If you are feeling motivated, continue to the viewing platform at the weather station for 360-degree views across Dalmatia!

 By early afternoon, set out on a half-day trip from Split.
 Travel north (via bus #37 or tour) to Trogir.
 The UNESCO Heritage town encompasses an idyllic island, which is reached by a short footbridge.